Before the use of computerized automotive sensors; fixing an automobile was as easy as, adjusting a screw on a carburetor.

 Today, many car owners, are not even aware of, how many automotive sensors, their vehicle actually has.

-In the old days, It was a lot different.
-If you had fuel, spark and you were close to correct in your ignition timing, your car’s engine would run.
-As a result, Problems in these mechanical systems were relatively easy to solve.
+So, in the old days, it was a lot different.
+If you had fuel, spark and; you were close to correct in your ignition timing, your engine would run.
+As a result, problems in these mechanical systems, were relatively easy to solve.

 - Crank Position (CKP)